AryanSinghal007/cicd-springboot-app/README.md

-# Spring Boot CI/CD Demo Application
+# Spring Boot CI/CD Application

 This is a simple Spring Boot web application created to demonstrate a CI/CD pipeline using **GitHub**, **Jenkins**, and **AWS EC2**.